Yale University, Ph.D., American Studies, December 2016

 University of Virginia, B.A., American Studies with High Distinction, May 2008

 Exploring Humanities Data in R: Exploring Networks, Geospatial Data, Images and Texts.
 Taylor Arnold and Lauren Tilton.
 Springer 2015.

 'New Data, New Histories: The Role of Statistics in DH'.
 Taylor Arnold and Lauren Tilton.
 Debates in Digital Humanities 2018.
 University of Minnesota Press.
-January 2017.
+Forthcoming.

 'Uncovering Latent Metadata in the FSA-OWI Photographic Archive'.
-Laura Wexler, Stacey Maples, and Taylor Arnold.
+Taylor Arnold, Stacey Maples, Lauren Tilton and Laura Wexler.
 Digital Humanities Quarterly.
-Forthcoming.
+Vol 11 No 2.
+2017.